suryasuresh91/Lexical-Complexity-Prediction/README.md

 * Go to the Runtime tab above and select Run all.
 This will run the whole notebook and the results can be seen in the end cells

 ## Experiments
-* we also experimented the task using BERT transformer model in [this](./https://colab.research.google.com/drive/1t2A-O-XJJ-V2vtPDFZzyU0IyP4Frr4Nt#scrollTo=TxryALeh_G0e&uniqifier=5) Colab Notebook
+* We also experimented with the task using BERT transformer model in [this](./https://colab.research.google.com/drive/1t2A-O-XJJ-V2vtPDFZzyU0IyP4Frr4Nt#scrollTo=TxryALeh_G0e&uniqifier=5) Colab Notebook

 * Note: This code (Transformer Model) may take a significant amount of time to run (in the order of hours)